It’s time for a new way of thinking.

 Timely – It is important to set a time-frame as this will keep you motivated!
-People always work better when there is a deadline in sight.
+People always work better when there is a

 So now we know about SMART goals, it’s a good idea to set a few more action-oriented SMART goals so that you have a game plan.

 - By the end of the month I will be eating more fruit and vegetables.

 - By the end of the month I will be going for a bike ride every second day for 40 minutes.

 - I will walk 5 days every week for 30 minutes each.